|

 (1998).
 AAAI'98 (Representations for Multi-Modal

 Human-Computer Interaction) : Madison (USA), pp 33-39.
-(PDF: 384 Kb)
+(PDF: 384 Kb) Talking with a Computer Character.
+Describes the design and

 implementation of a system for interacting using spoken dialog with a